ResEnv/chain-api/README.md

 Filtering Resources
 -------------------

+NOTE: this section is under revision, and may not be how we handle things in the end

 In general the Collection Resources can be filtered with any filter available through the django ORM, described at https://docs.djangoproject.com/en/1.5/ref/models/querysets/#field-lookups.
 The